-My heart upticks at the sound of a wound on my precious Tom, but the chimney sweep sounds so calm.
-Tom even settles at the gentle (if-uneducated) tones of this unknown boy, and my heart slows back to a steady pace.
+My heart upticks at the sound of a wound on my precious son, but the chimney sweep sounds so calm.
+Thomas even settles at the gentle (if-uneducated) tones of this unknown boy, and my heart slows back to a steady pace.

 “There you go.
 Just a bit of cloth, and all is well.”
-How can a random chimney sweep calm me, calm both of us?
-Thank You, God, for sending him to us.
+How can a chimney sweep calm me, calm both of us?
+It must be God working through him.
+Thank You, God, for sending this lad to us.

-“There now,” says the other boy.
-“I’ll sing you a song me mum taught me.
-It's been a while, but I reckon I remember all the words.
-It always makes me feel better.”
+“There now,” says the boy.
+“I’ll sing ya a song me mum taught me.
+Been a while, but I reckon I remember all the words.”
 He takes a deep breath and begins in a reedy voice to sing, "'Rest.
 Sleep.
 Close those precious little eyes...'"